 (Author’s Note: Adopt one of the following paragraphs)

-(Option 1) In case the MIH PDU is protected through GKB-generated MIH SA as specified in Clause 8.4.2.3, the MIHF of PoS generates a Signature TLV consisting of a SIGNATURE_DATA and a CERT_SERIAL_NUMBER.
-The SIGNATURE_DATA is created by signing an MIH_Group_Manipulate command or a group addressed command using a signing key corresponding with a verification key specified by CERT_SERIAL_NUMBER.
+(Option 1) In case the MIH PDU is protected through GKB-generated MIH SA as specified in Clause 8.4.2.3, the originating MIHF generates a Signature TLV consisting of a SIGNATURE_DATA and a CERT_SERIAL_NUMBER.
+The SIGNATURE_DATA is created by signing the MIH PDU using a signing key corresponding with a verification key specified by CERT_SERIAL_NUMBER.

-(Options 2 and 3) In case the MIH PDU is protected through GKB-generated MIH SA as specified in Clause 8.4.2.3, the MIHF of PoS generates a Signature TLV consisting of a SIGNATURE_DATA and a CERT_SERIAL_NUMBER.
-The SIGNATURE_DATA is created by signing an MIH_Group_Manipulate command or a group addressed command using a signing key corresponding with a verification key specified by CERT_SERIAL_NUMBER.
+(Options 2 and 3) In case the MIH PDU is protected through GKB-generated MIH SA as specified in Clause 8.4.2.3, the originating MIHF may generate a Signature TLV consisting of a SIGNATURE_DATA and a CERT_SERIAL_NUMBER.
+The SIGNATURE_DATA is created by signing the MIH PDU using a signing key corresponding with a verification key specified by CERT_SERIAL_NUMBER.

 Change the last paragraph of 9.5.3 as specified below:

-Figure 37 illustrates group manipulation command distribution initiated by a command center via a multicast channel.
-The MIH User of the command center generates an MIH_Net_Group_Manipulate.request, described in 7.4.32, and then it passes the request to the MIHF of the command center.
+Figure 37 illustrates group manipulation command distribution initiated by a PoS with group manager via a multicast transport.
+The MIH User of the PoS with group manager generates an MIH_Net_Group_Manipulate.request, described in 7.4.32, and then it passes the request to the MIHF of the group manager.
 Upon receiving the request, the MIHF generates MIH_Net_Group_Manipulate indication (Note that the decision on sending an indication message or a request message depends on the ResponseFlag parameter of the MIH_Net_Group_Manipulate.request primitive), described in 8.6.1.23, and sends it to the recipients via multicast mechanisms.
-When an recipient receives the MIH_Net_Group_Manipulate indication message, the MIHF of the recipient processes the message.
+When a recipient receives the MIH_Net_Group_Manipulate indication message, the MIHF of the recipient processes the message.
 After processing the message, the MIHF sends MIH_Group_Manipulate.indication to the MIH User of the recipient.

 In Figure 37, Change “Command Center PoS“ to “PoS with Command Center”